A trial in Municipal Court is a fair, impartial and public trial as in any other court. Under Texas law, you may be brought to trial only after a

 sworn to by the defendant or attorney having personal knowledge of the facts relied on for the continuance.
 Motions for continuance must be

-filed with the court no later than Friday, one week prior to your trial.
-The judge may require your appearance in court to further testify to your
+filed with the court no later than Friday, one week prior to your pretrial and/or trial.
+The judge may require your appearance in court to further

-continuance request.
+testify to your continuance request.
 The judge will make a decision whether or not to grant the continuance.
-You may request a continuance for the following
+You may request a continuance for

 A religious holy day where the tenets of your religious organization prohibit members from participating in secular activities such as court

 proceedings (you must file an affidavit with the court stating this information); or

 That you feel it is necessary for justice in your case.

 As in all criminal trials, the State will present its case first by calling witnesses to testify against you.

 After the prosecution witnesses have finished testifying, you have the right to cross examine or ask the witnesses questions about their testimony